 In addition to the performances listed above, the Palace also hosted the Great Thurston’s farewell to Sydney when the magician presented a four week season from 22 July 1905 to 26 August 1905.
 He did however return for a second ‘final’ season from 23 December 1905 to 12 January 1906.

 In mid-October, comedians J.J.
-Dallas and Florence Lloyd presented The J.P., the play having transferred to the Palace from Her Majesty’s Theatre for a week’s season.
+Dallas and Florence Lloyd (under the management of Clyde Meynell and John Gunn) were seen in The J.P., the play having transferred to the Palace from Her Majesty’s Theatre for a week’s season.